zkLinkProtocol/zklink-docs/docs/Product/NFT.md

 ---

-# Use Case 3: Multi-chain NFT Mint and Trade
+# Use Case 3: Multi-Chain NFT Mint and Trade

 ---
 > **🥇** <span className="highlight">A global NFT marketplace on the zkLink L2 ecosystem that aggregates the NFTs native to different blockchains:</span>